Carroll School of Management – Boston College

 The Carroll School calls Fulton Hall home.
 Constructed in 1947 and located at the center of the BC campus, Fulton Hall was built specifically to house the College’s growing undergraduate business program.
 The building underwent renovations in the 1990s and today boasts a five-story atrium, wireless internet access, three computer labs—one of which is reserved for graduate students only—a small café, and a graduate student lounge complete with club meeting space, laptop docks, and a seating area.

-More than 110 full-time and roughly 100 part-time faculty members support the Carroll School’s seven academic departments: Accounting, Business Law, Finance, Information Systems, Management and Organization, Marketing and Operations Management.
-Faculty members also contribute their research to Carroll’s five centers focusing of topics ranging from asset management to work and family.
+More than 130 teachers, researchers and scholars support the Carroll School’s seven academic departments: Accounting, Business Law & Society, Finance, Information Systems, Management and Organization, Marketing, and Operations Management.
+Faculty members also contribute their research to Carroll’s six centers focusing on topics ranging from asset management to work and family.

-Each year, the Boston College – Carroll School of Management full-time MBA program welcomes roughly 100 new students to campus, meaning that at any given time there are approximately 200 students enrolled full-time.
-The Evening MBA program has yearly intakes of about 95 students.
+Each year, the Boston College – Carroll School of Management full-time MBA program welcomes roughly 80-100 new students to campus, meaning that at any given time there are approximately 200 students enrolled full-time.
+The part-time MBA program has yearly intakes of about 75-100 students.

 MBA Degree Offerings

 The Carroll School offers a full-time MBA program as well as a part-time MBA program.
 Students must complete 19 courses to obtain their degree.